Frequently Asked Questions

 • What should I pack for my trip?

-A detailed packing list will be provided upon booking - as well as information on "What to expect on my flight" and "What to expect in Kenya".
+A detailed packing list will be provided upon booking - as well as information on "What to expect on your flight" and "What to expect once there".

 • How safe are the safaris?

 Safaris are generally very safe.
-Kenya is a popular tourist destination with over 2 million visitors annually and both O.D. and I are experienced guides who will prioritize your safety at all times.
+Kenya and Tanzania are popular tourist destination with millions of visitors annually with very little problem.
+Both O.D. and I are experienced guides who also will prioritize your safety at all times.
 We follow protocols to ensure a safe and enjoyable experience for everyone.